arthurfiorette/proposal-safe-assignment-operator/README.md

 <br />

-## Using `?=` on functions and objects without `Symbol.result`
+## Using `?=` with Functions and Objects Without `Symbol.result`

-If the function or object does not have a `Symbol.result` method, the `?=` operator should throw a `TypeError`.
+If the function or object does not implement a `Symbol.result` method, the `?=` operator should throw a `TypeError`.

 <br />

 ## Comparison

-The `?=` neither `Symbol.result` proposal introduces new logic to the language, in fact we can already reproduce everything that this proposal does with the current, _but verbose and forgetful_, language features:
+The `?=` operator and the `Symbol.result` proposal do not introduce new logic to the language.
+In fact, everything this proposal aims to achieve can already be accomplished with current, though _verbose and error-prone_, language features.

 ```ts
 try {